 Note: Bolded and shaded fields indicate that claim cannot be processed if information in these fields is missing, illegible or invalid.
 Claim will reject at front end.

-Note: Hamagnil Mediagna requires information in contain other fields before it can

 Note: Hamaspik Medicare requires information in certain other fields before it can adjudicate the claim.
 These fields may vary with the type of service being billed.
 Completion of all fields does not guarantee payment.